vsnyc/quickstart-workshop/content/30_setup_cloud9/40_setup_github_cli.md

 ### Configure Git Profile

-In the terminal, run these two commands, one at a time, substituting your Git name and email address for USER_NAME and EMAIL_ADDRESS, respectively.
+In your Cloud9 IDE, open a new terminal, run these two commands, one at a time, substituting your Git name and email address for USER_NAME and EMAIL_ADDRESS, respectively.

 `cd ~/environment`